Table of Contents

 - Probability factor of the disease

-- It is affiliated with hypothetical risk factor
+- It is affiliated with a hypothetical risk factor

 - Not in causal mechanism between subjection and disease.

-The last two conditions can be tested using appropriate statistical test on the data, whereas the first condition is more biological and conceptual.
-One of the example of the statistical test is the application of the hierarchical logistic regression for determining the confounding factor among a group of variables.
+The last two conditions can be tested using the appropriate statistical tests on the data, whereas the first condition is more biological and conceptual.
+One of the examples of the statistical tests is the application of the hierarchical logistic regression for determining the confounding factor among a group of variables.

 Potential confounders can be determined by our:

 Causation is important in epidemiology.
-Though there is no exact quote definition for causation, the following five categories can be portrayed:
+Though there is no exact quote/definition for causation, the following 5 categories can be portrayed:

 - Necessary and sufficient

 - Counter of facts